GUERTMOV/spring-mvc4-javaconfig/README.md

 How to run :

 Build the war by eclipse or via maven command line( mvn clean install).

-Deploy the war to a Servlet 3.0 container .
+Deploy the war to a Servlet 3.0 container based web server.

 Open browser and browse at http://localhost:8080/springmvc